-I agree to participate in both group meetings each month.
-When the group meeting lands on a holiday, we meet on the following business day.
-Because this is an international group, the facilitator will let the group know at least two weeks in advance if we need to change the date to honor a national, cultural or religious holiday.
-But the facilitator might not know about a holiday in my country, so I will speak up if I need to move a meeting due to a holiday.
+Diverse, international groups honor many holidays, and sometimes it’s easier to meet on a holiday than to change the date.
+The facilitator will let the group know in advance about changing the date to honor a national, cultural or religious holiday.
+But the facilitator might not know about a holiday that is important to me, so I will make a request if I would like to move a meeting due to a holiday.

 I agree to keep confidential any personal information that anyone shares in the group, and I will be especially careful not to identify other group members by name or share details that would allow someone outside the group to identify people in my group.
 I agree to make sure that the group recordings are not accessible to anyone outside the group.